 Once you get home, look around for strangers lurking around your driveway/home.
 If it’s safe, bring all of your purchases into the house.

 Congratulations!
 You made it through Black Friday shopping unscathed and safe.
+(Now, if only your credit card will quit smoking from over-use!)

 If you found this article useful, please let us know.